Teaching Matters Workshop Series - Developing Teaching Strategies

 Note: audience cross-over is permitted, i.e., faculty and graduate students/TAs may attend either date listed.
 Faculty track will be presented by CETL Associate Director, Anali Makoui, PhD.
 Graduate Student/TA track may be presented by CETL's graduate student Instructional Interns.

 Open to: Faculty, Graduate Students, Postdoctoral Fellows, Staff.
 These workshops are not open to undergraduate students.

 Please register here.

-Drinks and snacks will be provided.
+Food and drinks will be provided.
 We regret that at this time we cannot accommodate special dietary needs.